 The Coach House garden, formerly the kitchen garden to Bridge House, is lawn with large shrub/herbaceous borders and a small veg patch.

 Access: Enter by side gate.
-Sorry not suitable for wheelchairs, some uneven gravel paths, steps and grass
+Not suitable for wheelchairs, some uneven gravel paths, steps and grass

-Access: Entry by the side gate, some steps with hand rail, wheelchair access to the garden
+Access: Enter by the side gate, some steps with handrail, wheelchair access to the garden

 Access: Wheelchair accessible but there is a slope up to the main lawn

-Access: Step down into the garden by using the side gate in the lane – Squires Walk – alongside the house
+Access: Step down into the garden via side gate in Squires Walk, the lane alongside the house